Resources For Students

 After you graduate will you be ready to:

 - negotiate your employment contract?

-- write successful proposals (either to NSF or your supervisor)?
+- write successful proposals -either to NSF or to your supervisor?

 - lead a research or development effort?

 - design and effectively teach a class?

 It is commonly assumed that new graduates have limited skills in these areas.
 Therefore, the development and documentation of these will not only help you excel once you are in your job, but can also help make you more competitive in getting that first job.

 Currently the Center for Professional Education offers the following courses: